Nucleon sigma terms with a variational analysis from Lattice QCD: Construction of the two- and three-point functions

 We aim to improve the extraction of the scalar matrix element of the nucleon at rest by constructing improved three-point correlation functions~\eqref{gevp_c3pt} via the variational approach utilising bases including the standard proton interpolator~(with a $qqq$ structure) and S-wave proton-sigma interpolators~(with a $qqq-\bar{q}q$ structure).
 For the latter, we combine a standard proton and a (scalar) sigma operator that are both projected onto zero momentum.
 For the two bases realised in the study~(see Sec.~\ref{sec:variat}), we implement the proton operator~($\oo_p(\zzero)$) and three multi-particle interpolators

 The flavour content of the sigma operators corresponds to the SU(2) singlet~($\oo_{\sigma}$) and SU(3) singlet and octet~($\oo_{p\sigma_0}$ and $\oo_{p\sigma_8}$, respectively), combinations.

 To improve the overlap with the lowest lying levels, the proton and sigma interpolators in the single and multi-particle operators are spatially extended.
 For the former, we apply the same quark field smearing as employed in \cite{Barca:2024sub}, i.e., 150 Wuppertal smearing steps\footnote{The gauge links are APE smeared~\cite{Falcioni:1984ei}, see~\cite{RQCD:2022xux} for details.} with $\alpha=0.25$, corresponding to a smearing radius of $\langle r^2\rangle^{1/2}\sim 1.0$~fm for the proton interpolator.
 Regarding the sigma meson interpolators, we investigated 5 different smearings: $0, 5, 20, 40$ and $150$ iterations.
 We find that $5$ iterations, with a $\langle r^2\rangle^{1/2}\sim 0.2$~fm for the interpolator, is sufficient to reduce excited state contributions to the two-point functions $C_{\rm 2pt}^{\sigma\sigma}(t)=\langle \oo_\sigma(t)\oob_\sigma(0)\rangle$ and $C_{\rm 2pt}^{\sigma_0\sigma_0}(t)=\langle \oo_{\sigma_0}(t)\oob_{\sigma_0}(0)\rangle$ such that the respective effective masses plateau around $t=6a=0.6$~fm, see Fig.~\ref{fig:effective_mass_sigma}.
-Fitting to $C_{\rm 2pt}^{\sigma_0\sigma_0}(t)$ in the range $t/a=6-12$ we obtain $m_\sigma =\left(554 \pm 39\right) {\rm MeV}$.
-A higher number of iterations increases the noise without further reducing the excited state contamination.
+Fitting to $C_{\rm 2pt}^{\sigma_0\sigma_0}(t)$ in the range $t/a=6-12$ we obtain $m_\sigma =\left(554 \pm 39\right) {\rm MeV}$.\footnote{We remark that simulations away from the flavour symmetric point~\cite{PhysRevLett.118.022002,Briceno:2017qmb} at $M_\pi=391$~MeV and $M_K=549$ MeV find a much larger mass $m_\sigma=745(5)$~MeV.} A higher number of iterations increases the noise without further reducing the excited state contamination.
 Note that, as we are working in the SU(3) symmetric limit, there is no mixing between the singlet and octet flavour sectors.
 However, the spectrum of states created by the SU(2) singlet operator $O_\sigma$ will include both singlet and octet levels.
 Concerning the $\sigma_8$ interpolator, we were not able to achieve a clear plateau in the respective two-point function for any of the 5 smearings realised.

 In order to implement the variational approach, the two-point functions in Eq.~\eqref{gevp_c2pt} and the following three-point functions